About Me

 And behold another set of gems of mathematical exposition.

-Maths aside, I find the Road to Serfdom, Crosby's Ecological Imperialism, and the Massacre at El Mozote to be good reads.
+Maths aside, I find the Road to Serfdom[not that I agreed with the thesis at the time.
+This is truly more insightful.], Crosby's Ecological Imperialism, and the Massacre at El Mozote to be good reads.
 I also love lots of Chinese classics from 说文解字, an ancient treatise documenting Chinese Etymology and things like 论语, to 金庸的武侠小说, famous 20th century martial art inspired fantasies...
 And I am in the process of digesting some works of 林语堂.

 Music

-I play the piano (but a bit out of practice) and recently picked up some guitar action.
+I play the piano (was a bit out of practice) [but can you imagine I attempted to pull off playing our song at the wedding :))] and recently picked up some guitar action.

 Liszt, Rachmaninoff, and Bach are probably my most cherished composers.
 I love passion in the classical scales but also value precision, dignity, and complexity.
 My favourite pieces from them are Rhapsodie Espagnole, Liebestraum No.3, Consolation No.3, Hungarian Rhapsodies, and Rachmaninoff Piano Concertos, Prelude op.23 No.5, and the rhapsody.
 (It's pretty hard to pick favorites from Bach so I'm just gonna say Violin Partita No.2 plus all the fugues and inventions.)
 Beethoven's Symphony No.7 2nd mov., Etudes 'Revolutionary' of Chopin, Prokofiev's Piano Concerto op.26 No.3 1st mov., Bartok's Piano Concerto No.2 3rd mov. are also on my permanent playlist.
-My old flatmate(s) also forever made an impression of House/Techno/EDM vibe into my musical tastes.
+My old flatmate(s) also forever made an impression of House/Techno/EDM vibe into my musical tastes [why can't be as cool as ARIatHOME?
+D':].

 Other Stuff